-Wyong Shire Council's goal for open space is to implement an open space system, which conserves a sustainable natural character for the Shire and provides a variety of settings for recreation to meet identified community needs.
+Council's goal for open space is to implement an open space system, which conserves a sustainable natural character for the area and provides a variety of settings for recreation to meet identified community needs.

 Council requires that local open space for residential areas be provided at the standard of 3.0ha per 1,000 persons.